Kingdom of Karagwe: Economy

 During the height of the Karagwe kingdom agriculture played an important role in local economics.
 Many Karagwe were cattle herders and so cows were a measure of wealth and power.
 Iron production also played a key part in the economic balances within the kingdom.
 The location of Karagwe land in what is today north-western Tanzania allowed them to participate in regional trade routes that connected Buganda and other the Ugandan and Rwandan states and merchants from the Eastern coast and the rest of eastern Africa.

 Banyambo people

-The Banyambo are an ethnic group in Tanzania.
-They primarily inhabit the Kagera and Kigoma regions in the north west.
-The Banyambo are pastoralists.
-They are considered to be distinct from the Haya people.
-This distinction is said to be based on cultural differences, with the Haya economy predominantly oriented toward fishing and agriculture, and the Banyambo predominantly engaged in pastoralism.
+Tanzania's Banyambo ethnic group is descended from the Karagwe Kingdom.
+They are mostly found in the northwestern Kagera and Kigoma regions.
+Like many other Bantu peoples, the Banyambo live off the land.
+The Haya people are thought to be separate from them.
+The economic orientation of the Haya toward fishing and agriculture and the Banyambo toward pastoralism are thought to be the reasons for this differentiation.